Discover the Shocking Truth: How Long Should You Really Hold Your Baby After Feeding?

 Finally, although holding your baby to sleep can be a beautiful bonding experience, it may not always promote independent sleeping habits.
 It's like when we get used to those extra soft hotel pillows - returning to regular ones is tough.

-Help them learn self-soothing techniques for better sleep patterns by putting them down while sleepy but still awake.
+Put them down while sleepy but still awake to help them learn self-soothing techniques for better sleep patterns.
 This minor adjustment can have a significant impact in the long run.

 So, here's the thing: we all adore cuddling our little ones post-feed.
 But sometimes, they might benefit more from a bit of breathing room.
 Just remember, each kid is unique.